Isan Díaz: Milwaukee Brewers

 On January 30, 2016, the Diamondbacks traded Díaz to the Milwaukee Brewers along with Chase Anderson, Aaron Hill, and cash considerations for Jean Segura and Tyler Wagner.
-Díaz spent the 2016 season with the Wisconsin Timber Rattlers of the Class A Midwest League, where he hit .264 with a career high 20 home runs and 75 RBIs in 135 games.
+Díaz spent the 2016 season with the Wisconsin Timber Rattlers of the Single-A Midwest League, where he hit .264 with a career high 20 home runs and 75 RBI in 135 games.
 He won the Brewers' organization's Minor League Player of the Year Award.
 He was also selected to play in the Arizona Fall League.

-Díaz spent the 2017 season playing for the Carolina Mudcats of the Class A-Advanced Carolina League where he struggled, batting only .222 with 13 home runs and 54 RBIs in 110 games.
+Díaz spent the 2017 season playing for the Carolina Mudcats of the High-A Carolina League where he struggled, batting only .222 with 13 home runs and 54 RBI in 110 games.

 Miami Marlins

-On January 25, 2018, the Brewers traded Díaz to the Miami Marlins, along with Lewis Brinson, Monte Harrison and Jordan Yamamoto in exchange for Christian Yelich.
+On January 25, 2018, the Brewers traded Díaz to the Miami Marlins, along with Lewis Brinson, Monte Harrison, and Jordan Yamamoto for Christian Yelich.
 MLB.com ranked him as Miami's eighth best prospect going into the 2018 season.
-Diaz began the season with Jacksonville Jumbo Shrimp of the Class AA Southern League and was promoted to the New Orleans Baby Cakes of the Class AAA Pacific Coast League in July.
-In 119 games between the two teams, he slashed .232/.340/.399 with 13 home runs, 56 RBIs, and 14 stolen bases.
+Diaz began the season with Jacksonville Jumbo Shrimp of the Double-A Southern League and was promoted to the New Orleans Baby Cakes of the Triple-A Pacific Coast League in July.
+In 119 games between the two teams, he slashed .232/.340/.399 with 13 home runs, 56 RBI, and 14 stolen bases.

-The Marlins added Díaz to their 40-man roster after the 2018 season.
+On November 20, 2018, the Marlins added Díaz to their 40-man roster to protect him from the Rule 5 draft.
 He opened the 2019 season back with New Orleans.
 He set a franchise record by hitting home runs in five consecutive games in May 2019.
 Díaz was named to the 2019 All-Star Futures Game.
-Over 102 games with New Orleans, he batted .305/.395/.578 with 89 runs (8th in the PCL), 26 home runs and 70 RBIs, while playing second base.
+Over 102 games with New Orleans, he batted .305/.395/.578 with 26 home runs and 70 RBI, while playing second base.

 The Marlins promoted Díaz to the major leagues on August 5, 2019.
-He made his major league debut and recorded his first major league hit and RBI that same day when he hit a home run off New York Mets pitcher Jacob deGrom.
-In 49 games with Miami, he batted .173 with five home runs and 23 RBIs.
+In his major league debut that day, he hit a home run off New York Mets pitcher Jacob deGrom.
+In 49 games with Miami, he batted .173 with five home runs and 23 RBI.

-After playing two games in the 2020 season, Díaz opted out of the remainder of the season due to the Marlins' COVID-19 outbreak.
-However, Díaz reversed his decision to opt-out of the season in September and was cleared to rejoin the Marlins.
+After playing two games at the start of the shortened 2020 season, Díaz opted out of the remainder of the season on August 1, due to the Marlins' COVID-19 outbreak.
+However, Díaz reversed his decision in September and was cleared to rejoin the Marlins.
 After five games in the month of September, Díaz suffered a left groin strain and was placed on the 60-day injured list.

-Díaz began the 2021 MLB season at the Marlins alternative training site after losing the starting second baseman role to Jazz Chisholm.
+Díaz began the 2021 season at the Marlins alternative training site after losing the starting second baseman role to Jazz Chisholm.
 On April 28, 2021, Díaz was recalled from the alternate training site.
-Díaz hit his first career grand slam on May 8, 2021 off Milwaukee Brewers reliever Patrick Weigel.
+Díaz hit his first career grand slam on May 8, off Milwaukee Brewers reliever Patrick Weigel.

-He was designated for assignment on March 22, 2022.
-He cleared waivers and was outrighted to the minor leagues on March 29, 2022.
+Díaz was designated for assignment on March 22, 2022.
+He cleared waivers and was sent outright to Triple-A Jacksonville on March 29.